 Pre-proposals should present a succinct but sufficiently detailed synopsis of the project in order to evaluate its relevance to the Maryland Sea Grant Strategic Plan, its technical feasibility, and the PIs’ qualifications.
 Pre-proposals undergo an extensive review and a subgroup of those is encouraged for submission as full proposals.
 Pre-proposals not encouraged forward may still be submitted as full proposals at the PI's discretion.
 PIs must have submitted a pre-proposal to submit a full proposal.
 Researchers should conform to the submission policies of their host institution, particularly with regard to institutional endorsements and requirements for original signed signature pages.

 Webinars on the RFP and Integrating Research and Outreach

-On Wednesday, December 19, Maryland Sea Grant will host a webinar to discuss the proposal submission process and expectations for outreach in research projects.
+On Wednesday, December 19, Maryland Sea Grant held a webinar to discuss the proposal submission process and expectations for outreach in research projects.
 Tips for developing effective outreach programs and suggestions of potential partners to consider will be discussed.
-Register now!
+View the webinar!

 - Full text of Request for Proposals solicitation

 - Maryland Sea Grant Final 2018-2021 Strategic Plan